smpotts/smpotts.github.io/resume.md

 * Unblocked a crucial upgrade to Rails 7 for the core Rails application by migrating from the Paperclip gem to the ActiveStorage gem
 * Helped phase out retired products by refactoring and removing deprecated Ruby code

+#### Nasdaq
+Software Engineer II
+*July 2018 – August 2021*

+**Key Contributions**
+* Worked on a new project which formulated order audit trail regulatory reports for clients and submitted them to FINRA on their behalf
+    * Streamed drops of their daily trading activity using Java, Spring Boot, Kafka, Kubernetes, and various AWS services, and pieced together a cohesive timeline showing the lifecycle of the linked orders
+* Developed and delivered risk management reports to clients regarding complex trading strategies in use, risk exposure levels, market inconsistencies, and billing tiers calculations using Microsoft SQL Server
+    * Helped maintain a cluster of 12 Windows servers both physical and virtual, to process the data and deliver roughly 300 daily reports
+    * Migrated the project’s version control from VSS to git
+* Constructed and maintained a new data warehouse in Postgres with a REST API interface to analyze team report delivery metrics and ensure SLA accuracy
+* Leveraged an open source project called Poli to implement an internal dashboard and analytics tool to create ad-hoc reports, visualize reporting data, and minimize manual processes
+    * Configured JDBC connections to Postgres, MySQL, and SQL Server reporting databases and wrote queries to serve data to the dashboard components